My Friend Jack: Background

-Because of this fortunate circumstance, "My Friend Jack" ended up riding the German pop charts to the No. 2 spot, and earned the Smoke a place on a tour with the Small Faces and the Beach Boys in 1967.
+"My Friend Jack" ended up reaching the No. 2 spot in the German pop charts, and earned the Smoke a place on a tour with the Small Faces and the Beach Boys in 1967.
 The single charted high in Switzerland, France, and Austria as well, and suddenly there was demand for a Smoke LP in Germany, entitled later It's Smoke Time.